sampsonv/github-trending/README.md

 * 【2023-10-15】[wechatpay-apiv3 / wechatpay-java](https://github.com/wechatpay-apiv3/wechatpay-java) - 微信支付 APIv3 的官方 Java Library
 ## Python

+* 【2025-12-21】[atlassian / atlassian-mcp-server](https://github.com/atlassian/atlassian-mcp-server) - Remote MCP Server that securely connects Jira and Confluence with your LLM, IDE, or agent platform of choice.
 * 【2025-12-18】[strands-agents / samples](https://github.com/strands-agents/samples) - Agent samples built using the Strands Agents SDK.
 * 【2025-12-18】[wecode-ai / Wegent](https://github.com/wecode-ai/Wegent) - An open-source platform to define, organize, and run Agentic AI.
 * 【2025-12-17】[facebookresearch / MHR](https://github.com/facebookresearch/MHR) - Momentum Human Rig is an anatomically-inspired parametric full-body digital human model developed at Meta.
 It includes: A parametric body skeletal model; A realistic 3D mesh skinned to the skeleton with levels of detail;A body blendshape and pose corrective model; A facial blendshape model.Its design is friendly for both CG and CV communities.